La ronca de oro: Production

-After nearly four months at audio and video very personal moments, newspapers, interviewing relatives and friends of Helenita.
+After nearly four months of reviewing audio and video recordings, personal moments, newspaper reports, and interviews with Helenita's relatives and friends,...

 Another of the great challenges of the golden husky was in the artistic part, because it is set in the years 1950 and 1970.
 Therefore, the team recorded several scenes in Buga, a city that retains its colonial architecture.
 Also at several locations in Cali, the Ortiz and La Merced Bridge are some.